Dashavvn/School-Projects/Card Game/README.txt

-Started by Don Blaheta.
-Edited by Dashawn Meredith.
+Partial Implemented by Professor Don Blaheta.
+Edited/Finshed by Dashawn Meredith.

 To compile test: